Bijikyu/coreCSS/README.md

 For best performance host icons and images on a CDN with long caching headers to avoid extra network requests.
-Serve `core.min.css` and image assets with `Cache-Control: public, max-age=31536000` and enable gzip or Brotli compression.
+Serve `core.<hash>.min.css` and image assets with `Cache-Control: public, max-age=31536000` and enable gzip or Brotli compression.
 See `deployment/nginx.conf` for a sample configuration. <!-- //added explanation about caching and new nginx snippet -->

 ## Customization <!-- //added section documenting icon filter behavior -->
 `variables.css` includes theme variables such as `--set-adjustments` for recoloring icons. <!-- //clarifies icon recoloring behavior -->